gregmamoyac/Gregrep-Overlord-DFIR-App/README.md

 Gregrep-Overlord is a standalone forensic triage engine written in **native PowerShell (Windows)** and **Bash (macOS)**.
 No binary dependencies.
 No KAPE install.
 No EZ Tools required.
 Run it on any live system and get a complete, analyst-ready HTML report plus per-module CSVs — in a single command.

 It was built to answer the question every responder faces after an EDR alert:
-> *"My SentinelOne/Rapid7 alert tells me what was detected — but what else happened on this machine?"*
+> *"My SIEM and EDR alert tells me what was detected — but what else happened on this machine?"*

 ---